 Cassiterite is composed of tin oxide and is the primary ore for tin.
 In fact, it is also known as 'the tin stone'.
 In addition to its important industrial use, it has some interesting properties that make high-quality crystals valuable gemstones.
 Cassiterite specimens are also very popular with mineral collectors.

 Cassiterite is reasonably hard, with a rating on the Mohs scale of 6 to 7.
 It tends to be opaque though thin crystals can be translucent.
 Its chief virtue is its multiple crystal faces and outstanding luster.
-Many specimens are graded as having "adamantine" (diamond-like) or submetallic luster.
+Many specimens are graded as having an "adamantine" (diamond-like) or submetallic luster.

-Deposits of cassiterite are found in Australia, Bolivia, China, Congo, Czech Republic, England (Cornwall), Malaysia, Mexico, Namibia, Peru, Spain and the USA (California).
+Deposits of cassiterite are found in Australia, Bolivia, China, Congo, the Czech Republic, England (Cornwall), Malaysia, Mexico, Namibia, Peru, Spain and the USA (California).
 The finest cassiterite crystals have traditionally come from the Bolivian deposit with its hydrothermal veins.
-Some recent facet-grade material from China rivals the Bolivian cassiterite, and displays unusual golden hues.
+Some recent facet-grade material from China rivals the Bolivian cassiterite and displays unusual golden hues.

 Cassiterite from Australia